Kittyninja/koolz/README.md

-# KOOLS
+# KOOLZ

 A few tools to add CSS, find values, name generation, button assigning, and other things.
-To add KOOLS to your website, add this to your index.html file:
+To add KOOLZ to your website, add this to your index.html file:

 ```
 // version 1